FREE Resources for Dog Parents And Parents To Be

 The best part?
 They're absolutely FREE! and with no commitment.
 No need to give out your e-mail address.
 No complicated sign-up process.
 No strings attached.

-We'll update this page every week as we unearth free resources that meet the following criteria:
+We'll update this page periodically as we unearth free resources that meet the following criteria:

 1. They must be structured (a simple blog post or article will not cut it!).